TheNinjaKid7/SimpleTodo/README.md

 ## Notes

-Difficulties experienced where :
+Difficulties experienced:
-Trying to get the emulator to display the app Uploading the project to GitHub
+1. Trying to get the emulator to display the app

+2. Uploading the project to GitHub

 ## License